anuroop111/100032-targeted-population-function/README.md

 #### For time input
 Period can be 'custom' or 'last_1_day' or 'last_30_days' or 'last_90_days' or 'last_180_days' or 'last_1_year' or 'life_time'
-if custom is given then need to specify start_point and end_point
+if custom is given then need to specify start_point and end_point 'split' value is required for poisson distribution.
+Split value can be 'week', 'hour', 'day', 'month',
 ```python
 stage_input_list = [